The inner-outer Game of Travelling Alone

 - Trust in yourself and others is the no. 1 skill.
-If this is not one of your natural talents, you will need to work on it to be able to enjoy solo travel.
+If this is not one of your natural talents, you will need to work on it to enjoy solo travel.

 By travelling alone, you will learn how to organise and plan things to work well.
 It means relying entirely on yourself and open your mind and heart to relating to others.
-It will teach you how to master inner and outer situations, how to listen, interpreter and manage your emotions and your feelings.
+It will teach you how to master inner and outer situations, listen, interpret, and manage your emotions and feelings.
 These are the solid foundations of any solo venture.

 It is crucial to understand the importance of aligning your inner self-motivation with the outer world.
-By finding out the real purpose of your solo travel ventures, it will help identify what you want and how you want to experience it.
-More importantly, it will help you create the best itinerary that matches your personality, your skills, your desires and your expectations.
+Finding out your solo travel ventures’ real purpose will help identify what you want and how you want to experience it.
+More importantly, it will help you create the best itinerary that matches your personality, skills, desires, and expectations.

-Before making a solo itinerary, take a look at the following steps that will help you get a picture of what motivates you for going solo.
-Here are my tips to master this inner-outer game and why you should travel alone.
+Before making a solo itinerary, take a look at the following steps to help you get a picture of what motivates you for going solo.
+Here are my tips for mastering this inner-outer game and why you should travel alone.

 What’re your Reasons to Travel Alone?

-Find the inspiration you need from stories of other women: this is very powerful especially if you are travelling alone for the first time.
+Find the inspiration you need from other women’s stories: this is very powerful, especially if you are travelling alone for the first time.